Extensions of k-regulous functions from two-dimensional varieties: Divisorial valuations

 \begin{proof} The set $\{\psi_0,\dots,\psi_k\}$ must contain a maximal element in the order $\preceq$, say $\psi_{k_0}$.
 Consider

 Since $\forall_i\lim_{t\rightarrow 0} \psi_i(t)/\psi_{k_0}(t)\in\R$ the expression above is a polynomial as a function of r, moreover its coefficient next to $r^{k_0}$ is equal to 1 so it is non-zero.
 Therefore for all but finitely many $r$ the limit is equal to a real number different than zero.
-For every such $r$ we can find sufficiently large $C_1$ and sufficiently small $\epsilon_1$ so that
+In other words for every such $r$